Minimistro32/biblical-hebrew/README.md

 ## Vowels
 Vowels were pointed underneath the consonants after the fact by the Masoretes.
 The circles represent any consonant.
 Qamets and Qamets Hatuf are visually identical; however, Qamets Hatuf is rare.
 It is presumed that anciently long and short vowels were pronounced differently.
-This audible distinction can be ignored today, but knowing long and short vowels is important for future grammar.
+This audible distinction can be ignored today, but knowing long and short vowels will be important for future grammar.
-> 🧠: The dominant sound within the name is the sound of the vowel. <br>
+> 🧠: The dominant vowel within every name, except Qamets Hatuf, is the sound that vowel makes (e.g., p**A**tah, ts**E**re, hir**I**q, h**O**lem, qibb**U**ts). <br>
-> 🧠: All the vowel consonants are long.
+> 🧠: All the consonant vowels are long.

 |Short<br>(Name)|Long<br>(Name)|Sound|Transliteration|
 |-|-|-|-|